 Sports betting regulations in Nevada allow for mobile betting, but there is a major catch to this process.
 Customers must first visit a physical sportsbook to complete the account registration before placing a bet on their mobile devices.

 The state also doesn’t allow any online-only operators to offer sports betting in the state, limiting the number of big operators.
-Companies such as DraftKings, FanDuel, or PointsBet have yet to be able to launch a physical sportsbook needed to complete this requirement.
+Companies such as DraftKings and FanDuel have yet to be able to launch a physical sportsbook needed to complete this requirement.
+FanDuel has a retail sportsbook in downtown Las Vegas.
+However, it is just a branding for a Boyd Gaming operation.

 The biggest names in the retail sports betting industry in Nevada all offer mobile apps, and these are available for download on both Android and iOS devices.
 Many of these operators offer retail betting in several locations, and customers can easily choose a casino to complete the registration requirement.